Join our list

 As we finished up the rental paperwork, the counter top conversation at LivOutside swirled around the choice of dress for the -17C temperature.
 The day’s trail conditions included plenty of snow, groomed the day before, with a few centimetres of fresh powder on top.
 Our guide for our trek was Peter deMos, the owner at LivOutside (who was more than happy to drop whatever he was doing in favour of a ride).

-The trail network starts practically at the shop’s door, and a couple hundred feet down the road we veered right and disappeared into the forest.
+Their trail network, Riverside Adventure Park Trails, starts practically at the shop’s door, and a couple hundred feet down the road we veered right and disappeared into the forest.
 First turn, I cranked the bars and promptly slid off the trail; first climb, the back wheel broke loose and I was standing again.
 Ten minutes into the ride and I seem to be walking more than riding.
 (Hmmm…this might be tougher than it looks.)

 Judging by deMos’s ability to clear everything I struggled with, I knew I was the problem.
 But with a few great pointers from him, plus a mental adjustment on my part, soon those frowns turn upside down.

 The relatively short trail network at LivOutside means doing laps, and that’s a good thing; with each passing lap you learn the terrain, adapt and improve.
 Climbing means a low gear and a smooth spin; you can almost feel each knob bite into the snow and pull you forward, while corners require minimal handlebar input.
 Soon we were snaking downhills, tapping the rear brakes and shifting the hips, drifting corners and railing berms.
 Way too much fun, and unfortunately all good things must come to an end.
 Our return to the shop was more of a have-to rather than a want-to!